Patrick Wisdom Player Props: Cubs vs. Dodgers

 Dodgers Pitching Rankings

-- Dodgers pitchers combine to surrender the fourth-fewest home runs in baseball (10 total, 0.8 per game).
+- Dodgers pitchers combine to rank 11th in baseball in home runs allowed (15 total, 1.1 per game).

-- Syndergaard (0-1) gets the starting nod for the Dodgers, his third of the season.
+- The Dodgers will look to Grove (0-1) in his third start of the season.

-- The righty last appeared on Sunday against the Arizona Diamondbacks, when he tossed four innings, allowing six earned runs while giving up eight hits.
+- The righty last pitched on Sunday against the Arizona Diamondbacks, when he went 3 1/3 innings, allowing nine earned runs while giving up 12 hits.

 © 2023 Data Skrive.
 All rights reserved.